topos-protocol/topos-playground/README.md

 $ redis-cli shutdown
 ```

+* `docker: Error response from daemon: Conflict.
+The container name "/redis-stack-server" is already in use by container "1ccdeb3adf2259168a5f74697013eaab8d61fb18e123e0a4d06545ac4269cc94".
+You have to remove (or rename) that container to be able to reuse that name.`

+This error indicates that the `redis-stack-server` container is already running.
+This is likely because you have already ran the playground, but a `topos-playground clean` was never ran.
+To fix this, run `topos-playground clean` and then try again.

+This may also sometimes occur if you have a local redis instance running.
+Refer to the instructions above for how to shut down a local redis instance.

+* `Error: service "contracts-incal" didn't complete successfully: exit 1`

+One cause of this error is a previous failure when starting the playground that wasn't cleaned up by running `topos-playground clean`.
+To fix this, run `topos-playground clean` and then try again.

 * `Error: info: unknown shorthand flag: 'd' in -d`

 If you see this error, you likely do not have Docker Compose installed.
 You need version 2 or greater.
 Refer to the [Docker Compose installation instructions](https://docs.docker.com/compose/install/) for your platform.